carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 - No over-prune: if every Carbon class in a source selector is allowed, those classes must still appear in the output.
 - No foreign survivor (strict only): no kept selector should reference only classes outside the allowlist.
+- Multi-class strict pruning: selectors with more than one Carbon class (descendants or same-element compounds) require every class to match the allowlist.

 Compare button.default and button.strict for the strict-mode delta.
-Look at reduction_percent and leaked_count.
+Strict scenarios target `leaked_count: 0`.

 ## How to read leaked_classes

-Non-zero leaked_count is not a test failure.
-It is a documented regression metric.

-Carbon often bundles unrelated classes in one selector (for example .bx--data-table--compact and .bx--data-table--sm in the same rule).
-Strict mode keeps the rule when any class matches, so foreign co-occurrences show up as leaks.

-Importing Tabs alone omits Tab and TabContent.
-Compare tabs.strict with tabs-bundle.strict.

-UIShell rules reference both .bx--header and .bx--side-nav.
-Importing one component leaks classes from the other.
+Non-zero `leaked_count` in strict scenarios is not a test failure when it occurs, but all strict fixtures currently target zero.
+Residual leaks usually come from single-class selectors where BEM prefix matching is broader than carbon-components-svelte markup (for example size tokens the library never renders).

+Compare button.default (`leaked_count: 112`) with button.strict (`leaked_count: 0`) for the default-vs-strict gap.
+Default mode keeps whole comma-list rules when any branch matches.

 RUNTIME_CLASSES in scripts/index-components.ts covers body scroll-lock, SideNav submenu SVG icons, and other tokens absent from class: attributes.

-datatable-toolbar, tooltip, and bare datatable cannot reach zero leaks without importing every possible child.
-Compound piggybacking is expected there.

 ## Scenario catalog